-Many coaches I know (and even established ones) prefer to work on their websites themselves.
+Many coaches we work with prefer to work on their websites themselves.
 However, making a coaching website that looks good and is suitable for marketing can be a challenge.

 In this guide, I will share how you can create a good coaching website with marketing in mind.

 What Makes a Coaching Website Suitable for Marketing?

 Before we begin, I think it’s crucial to define what makes a good “marketing website.”
 In my view, a marketing-ready website should check the following boxes: